Hooked Fisherman

 Cons

-Not dramatically better than St. Croix Triumph at similar price
+Not a clear upgrade over the St. Croix Triumph at a similar price

 Guides aren't premium tier